A Cost-Effective Near-Storage Processing Solution for Offline Inference of Long-Context LLMs: Design

+This implies that the ratio between $B_{\text{SSD}}$ and $B_{\text{PCI}}$ determines the optimal $\alpha$.
+We model $B_{SSD}$ to scale linearly with the number of NSP devices, while the effective bandwidth $B_{PCI}$ is profiled over several layers.
+We use this formulation to automatically select an $\alpha$ closest to a power of two.

+While \ans and cooperative \xcache improve overall throughput, handling write-backs during decoding phase remains challenging.
+During the prefill phase, KV caches follow a \emph{row-wise layout} ($b\times~h\times~s\times~d$).
+The X-cache also employs the same mechanism, sharing an identical size and layout with the K-cache.
+This layout ensures high SSD bandwidth because the minimum access granularity ($s\times d$) typically exceeds 4KiB.
+Conversely, each decoding iteration generates small KV vectors ($1\times~d$) that must be appended to the existing cache ($s\times~d$) on storage.
+For these small vectors to be truly available for subsequent attention operations, they must be committed to storage.
+This dependency places storage write latency on the critical execution path and incurs an inefficient sub-page granularity writes.

-To address this issue, we propose \emph{\wb}.
-In the naive way with ANS in \cref{fig:wb}(a), a new KV entry is first written to the KV cache in the SSD.
-Then, the grown KV cache is transferred to the in-CSD FPGA for the attention operation.
-In this method, the SSD write is on the critical path.
-Furthermore, a single KV entry is far smaller than the SSD page size, harming the write performance.
+In the naive approach shown in \cref{fig:wb}(a), after the GPU generates new KV entries, \bcircled{1} each entry is individually written to the SSD via direct I/O. \bcircled{2} Subsequently, the processing unit reads the entire updated KV cache from storage to its local memory. \bcircled{3} Once the new query vector is transferred to the processing unit, \bcircled{4} the attention operation is performed.
+In this method, SSD writes lie on the critical execution path.
+Moreover, each KV entry (256 bytes) is far smaller than the SSD page size (4KiB), leading to poor write performance.

-With \wb shown in \cref{fig:wb}(b), instead of writing each newly generated KV cache entry directly to the storage device, We maintain dedicated buffers for the KV caches in the host memory, and let the buffer directly feed the FPGAs in the CSD.
-The existing KV cache is provided by the SSD.
-This optimization takes SSD write latency off the critical path.
-After the predefined interval of $c$ decoding iterations, they are spilled to the storage device in bulk, off the critical path.
+To address this, we propose \emph{\wb}, shown in \cref{fig:wb}(b).
+Instead of writing every newly generated KV entry directly to storage, we keep dedicated buffers for KV data in host memory and allow the buffer to feed directly into the accelerator’s off-chip memory.
+From this, we obtain the benefits of (1) the write latency stays off the critical path, and (2) data are written in page-sized chunks.

-Through \wb, we achieve several benefits: 1) storage write latency is effectively hidden, and 2) the total data written to storage is handled in larger chunks, improving the efficiency of the storage device.
-A small downside is that the same KV cache values are redundantly sent through the system interconnect from host memory to the FPGAs until they are spilled.
-However, we found the benefits to be much larger than the small drawbacks in practice.